Haitian deportation in the United States: 2010 earthquake and beginning of TPS

 A 7.0 earthquake hit Léogâne, Haiti on January 12, 2010, causing damage to about 80-90% of the city's buildings.
-Many other cities were destroyed and over 100,000 were killed.
+Many other cities were destroyed and over 100,000 people were killed.
 This caused an influx of Haitian immigrants, mostly to Florida and New York.

 In 2010, the United States granted Temporary Protected Status (TPS) for Haitians currently living in the United States after the earthquake.
 This allowed Haitians currently residing in the United States without legal residency and Haitian immigrants within a year of the earthquake to continue living there as refugees.
 Haiti was deemed unsafe and improper for Haitians to return to, and unable to support the return of these immigrants.
 However, the TPS only included Haitians without a certain criminal record, one felony or two misdemeanors.
 Over time, many of these eligible Haitians were deported from the United States.

 Many Haitians living outside of Haiti experienced transnationalism, and worked in the United States to send remittances to their families in Haiti.